tinymce/tinymce-docs/plugins/mentions.md

 ## Downloading Mentions Plugin

-A [TinyMCE Enterprise](https://www.tinymce.com/pricing/) subscription includes the ability to download and install the mentions feature for the editor.
+A [{{site.sfenterpriseac}}](https://www.tinymce.com/pricing/) includes the ability to download and install the mentions feature for the editor.